Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Installation requirements for motorcyclists include:

 Fort Jackson military police enforce all traffic and on-post violations.
 Parking is not allowed on grass areas and in reserved parking lots on the installation.
 Citations are given for vehicles playing loud music on post.
-Music should not be heard for a distance of more than 125 feet (42 yards).
+Music should not be heard at a distance of more than 125 feet (42 yards).
 Fort Jackson Regulation 385-10 requires all personnel riding bicycles on the installation to wear an approved bicycle safety helmet.

-Seatbelts and Child Restraints -- South Carolina has a compulsory seatbelt law which also applies when driving on Fort Jackson.
+South Carolina has a compulsory seatbelt law, which also applies when driving on Fort Jackson.
 Additionally, children ages 4 and under traveling in a vehicle's front seat must be secured in restraining devices approved by the National Safety Products Council.
-Children ages 5 and under traveling in the back seat must also be in a restraint.
+Children ages 5 and under traveling in the back seat must be in a restraint.
 Children 6 years and older traveling in the back seat must wear seatbelts.

 Fort Jackson is a hands-free installation; violators will be cited.